Find Trade Colleges

 The states with the most job growth for Aircraft Mechanic or Technician are Alabama, Nevada, and Utah.
 Watch out if you plan on working in Washington, Massachusetts, or Wisconsin.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Aircraft Mechanics and Service Technicians is somewhere between $36,760 and $97,820.
+The salary for Aircraft Mechanics and Service Technicians ranges between about $36,760 and $97,820 a year.

 undefined